michael-wall/rabbit-mq-demo/README.md

   - It shows the possibilities of integrating with RabbitMQ, whether RabbitMQ is deployed in Liferay PaaS, in Liferay SaaS or remote from Liferay.
   - It shows how easy it is to send and receive RabbitMQ messages.
   - It shows how the send and receive code can be integrated with the Liferay Client Extension architecture OR in non-Liferay code that supports RabbitMQ / AMQP etc.
+  - The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience:
+    - In a real world scenario the listener would be outside of Liferay PaaS and probably built with another framework or technologies.
+    - The use of a 'standalone' custom service shows that the listener can run completely outside of Liferay DXP, using OAuth 2 and the headless REST APIs to interact with Liferay DXP.
   - And it was done without creating a single custom OSGi module.

 ## Notes ##